-On returning to this screen, the password cannon be edited unless the correct password is entered.
+On returning to this screen, the password cannot be edited unless the correct password is entered.
 See Section 4.6 for details.

 If security has been enabled, the user will need to enter this password on the local user interface in order to be able to edit DTC MCF parameters.
-Also, the user will need to log into the WebUI with this password in order to be able to edit GCP MCF parameters.
+Also, the user will need to log into the WebUI with this password in order to be able to edit DTC MCF parameters.
 The user can still log into the WebUI using the default GCP4000 password, but the configuration will be read only.

-Session Inactivity Timeout: 5 to 60 mins, the default is 20 mins.
+Session Inactivity Timeout can be set to between 5 to 60 minutes, the default is 20 minutes.
 This is used to timeout the WebUI if there is no activity on the GCP for the configured time.